-Some will decide to continue their journey and design teams, made up of partners from their school or district, who will together engage in an individualized learning plan design process, lead by designers from 2Revolutions.
-Design teams will develop a vision for individualized learning in their schools and then create a plan to make it a reality.
+Some decided to continue their journey and design teams, made up of partners from their school or district, to engage in an individualized learning plan design process, led by designers from 2Revolutions.
+Design teams developed a vision for individualized learning in their schools and then created a plan to make it a reality.

 Process Overview: From Idea to Implementation

 We hosted two-hour orientation sessions in Moorhead, Rochester and the Twin Cities on April 10, 11 and 12.
 At each session, learning designers from 2Revolutions introduced attendees to the principles of individualized learning and shared examples of successful efforts from around the country.
 Orientation sessions were open to teachers, administrators and staff who want to learn more about individualized learning.

 Those who attended the orientation could then submit a very short letter of intent indicating they wanted to move on to the next step.

 Next, educators could choose to participate in a facilitated design process.
 Our blended approach consists of virtual and in-person supports, and included two 1-day Design Sessions and an immersive 2-day Design Institute, where participants built “design muscle,” honed their vision, developed an individualized student learning experience, and expanded their vision to a schoolwide plan to move toward individualized learning.

 These trainings took place on May 1, May 22, and July 17-18 in St. Paul, Minn.